-Cost Of Goods Sold
+Cost of Goods Sold

-Cost of Goods Sold was \$2.1 million and \$1.8 million for the three months ended March 31, 2023 and 2022, respectively.
-Increased cost of goods sold was driven by increased product revenue in the three months ended March 31, 2023.
-The change in cost of goods sold also reflects increased vials for compassionate use during the three months ended March 31, 2022, compared to the same period in 2023.
+Cost of goods sold was \$4.6 million and \$1.1 million for the three months ended June 30, 2023 and 2022, respectively.
+Increased cost of goods sold was driven by increased product revenue in the three months ended June 30, 2023 and an inventory write-down of \$0.5 million in the three months ended June 30, 2023.
+Our gross margin decreased in the three months ended June 30, 2023, compared to 2022, as a result of increased revenues from geographic areas outside of the United States, which were at a lower gross margin.
 Our cost of goods sold includes amounts related to materials, third-party contract manufacturing, third-party packaging services, freight, labor costs for personnel involved in the manufacturing process, third-party royalties for approved products, and indirect overhead costs.
-In periods prior to receiving FDA approval for DANYELZA, we recognized inventory and related manufacturing costs of DANYELZA as research and development expenses.